theagentwo-wq/New-KPI-Dashboard/README.md

     -   **Value**: Paste your Google Gemini API key.
 3. Add your **Firebase Client Config**:
     -   **Key**: `FIREBASE_CLIENT_CONFIG`
-    -   **Value**: Paste the same single-line JSON string for your Firebase client config that you used in your `.env.local` file.
+    -   **Value**: Paste the single-line JSON string for your Firebase client config.
+See the guide below for the exact format.

 ### 5. Deploy